-- a) Stages of qualifications must be studied in order (from Stage 1 through to 3 or 4, dependent on your qualification) and you must meet the rules for progression between Stages as set out in Section G4.4 unless your qualification permits otherwise in the specific qualification regulations. - b) If you are counting Open University credit that was awarded before registering for the qualification, or an award of RPL credit, or if you are changing your study route within the qualification (permissible only in exceptional circumstances with explicit agreement from your Employer and APDM, or equivalent contact, the remaining credit must be studied in the specified order, unless exceptional permission is given by the Teaching Committee for the qualification.
+a) Stages of qualifications must be studied in order (from Stage 1 through to 3 or 4, dependent on your qualification) and you must meet the rules for progression between Stages as set out in Clause G4.4 unless your qualification permits otherwise in the specific qualification regulations.

+Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 b) If you are counting Open University credit that was awarded before registering for the qualification, or an award of RPL credit, or if you are changing your study route within the qualification (permissible only in exceptional circumstances with explicit agreement from your Employer and AEST, or equivalent contact, the remaining credit must be studied in the specified order, unless exceptional permission is given by the Teaching Committee for the qualification.